Wordfence works on most WordPress websites. However, to make sure it works on your site you can check that it meets our minimum system requirements.

 Wordfence is tested and works on Linux or other Unix type operating systems.
 We do not recommend using Wordfence on Windows/IIS.
 Though we have reports of Wordfence working on IIS and other Windows web server platforms they are not officially supported.
 Please note that HHVM is currently not supported due to stability issues within HHVM.
 As of 2017-05-25, WordPress is not tested with HHVM.
 WordPress development team recommend switching to PHP 7.

-Wordfence works on PHP 5.3 but we strongly recommend PHP version 5.6 or greater, and preferably PHP 7.0 or greater.
+Wordfence works on PHP 5.3 but 5.4 is required for some features.
+We strongly recommend PHP version 5.6 or greater, and preferably PHP 7.0 or greater.
 Please note that everything prior to PHP 5.6 is currently considered old and unsupported by the developers of PHP.
 There are no security releases for older versions, though some hosts may have an old version of PHP with “backported” security fixes, to make the old version safe while making minimal changes to PHP itself.
 You can see a nice visual depiction of PHP version history here: http://en.wikipedia.org/wiki/PHP#Release_history.
 Aside from security concerns, newer versions generally have performance and stability improvements.
 Some hosts let you choose the PHP version your site uses in the site’s control panel, separate from WordPress.

 For Wordfence to function properly, it needs to be able to connect to Wordfence cloud servers.
 These servers support modern SSL/TLS technology, which means TLS 1.1 or higher.
 For more information about this, please consult this document from the PCI Security Standards Council.